Walk for Life West Coast Draws 50,000

 He explained how young people can share the pro-life message and offer assistance to women facing crisis pregnancies.

 “Speak the truth in love while enduring hatred for doing so,” he said.

 During the outdoor rally preceding the Walk for Life, speakers sponsored by the Silent No More Awareness Campaign described the personal struggles and cultural values that led them to choose abortion and then to suppress the grief and guilt that consumed them.

 Julia Holcomb told her story of being pressured to have an abortion while she was a minor and involved with Steven Tyler, the lead singer of the band Aerosmith.
 Years later, after an account of her abortion was published in a tabloid, Holcomb, now a Catholic mother with a large family, had to share with her children the circumstances that led to that fateful choice.

 Another speaker, Rebekah Buell, addressed the growing danger posed by chemical abortions that now constitute about a fourth of all abortions in the U.S.

-After she took the first dose of RU486 pills, she immediately regretted her decision.
+After she took the first dose, she immediately regretted her decision.
 An Internet search brought her to a website that offered help, based on new research by pro-life physicians, to reverse chemical abortions.
 Buell was able to give birth to a healthy boy, whom she introduced to the crowd.

 “You get the electricity of having so many Christians, mostly Catholics, trying to do the Lord’s work, standing up for life,” said Deacon Peloso, who works with his wife to organize full-time Eucharistic adoration in their parish and also leads a regular prayer vigil at a local abortion facility.